white-label-loyalty/wll-react-sdk/docs/components/section.md

 A context-providing container component that renders different types of content layouts (Grid or Banner) based on section type.

-> ⚠️ **Important**: This component provides section context to child components and handles responsive styling with a maximum width of 1080px.
+> ⚠️ **Important**: This component provides section context to child components and handles responsive styling that adapts to its container width.

 ## Usage

+### With Section Data

 ```jsx
 import { Section } from '@wlloyalty/wll-react-native-sdk'